Gabriella439/dhall-manual/manuscript/03-Defaults.md

-# How to simplify records with many default-valued fields
+# How to support default values

-This chapter describes the language's support for records with default-valued fields, using the Mergify configuration file from the end of the previous chapter as an illustrative example.
+This chapter describes how to support configuration formats where the absence of a field selects a default value, beginning from the Mergify configuration file from the end of the previous chapter.

 ## The Problem

-Most configuration files let you omit options if you want to specify that you prefer their default values.
+Most configuration file formats let you omit options to specify that you prefer their default values.

-For example, suppose we want to change our configuration file to select the default merge method:
+For example, suppose we want to select the default merge method:

 ```yaml
 pull_request_rules: